jonwashburn/audit/docs/Recognition-Science-Study-Guide.md

 ### Theorem (Eight‑tick minimality; \(2^D\) generalization)
 Statement.
 A ledger‑compatible recognition that is spatially complete on the \(D\)‑hypercube graph \(Q_D\) has minimal period \(T=2^D\).
 Proof (sketch).
 Existence: a Gray code yields a Hamiltonian cycle visiting each of the \(2^D\) vertices exactly once.
 Minimality: atomicity entails one edge per tick; spatial completeness requires visiting all \(2^D\) distinct vertices within one period; any shorter \(T<2^D\) misses at least one vertex or revisits, violating completeness.
 Thus \(T=2^D\); for \(D=3\), \(T=8\).
 QED.

+Acceptance checks.
+- Exhibit an explicit Gray‑code cycle for \(Q_3\) with one‑edge‑per‑tick, e.g.
+  000 → 001 → 011 → 010 → 110 → 111 → 101 → 100.
+- State the counting argument that any \(T<2^D\) contradicts spatial completeness under the atomic‑tick rule (one edge advancement per tick).

+Acceptance checks.
+- Exhibit an explicit Gray‑code cycle for \(Q_3\) (8‑beat) with one‑edge‑per‑tick.
+- State the counting argument that any \(T<2^D\) contradicts spatial completeness under the atomic‑tick rule.

 ## P0 execution plan (actionable tasks)
 - P0a (J‑uniqueness):